-The Norfolk County Council employed The Click to produce a brand new identity for Burlingham Woodland Walks, one that would better reflect the natural beauty of the attraction.
+Norfolk County Council hired us to design an identity for Burlingham Woodland Walks, one to better reflect the natural beauty of the attraction.
 This new identity would then be followed with corresponding signage, guidebooks, photography and maps.

-It did not seem appropriate to brief this to the studio without detailed investigation on our part.
+It didn’t seem appropriate to brief this to the team without detailed investigation on our part.
 While the clients, Dr Gerry Barnes (environmental manager) and Andy Williams (countryside officer), were both extremely helpful in supplying us with comprehensive information, we felt it essential to experience Burlingham ourselves.

 Ideas are important to us, no matter the job.
 We were looking for that little something to give us the edge, an idea that would lead us to an effective and engaging identity.

 The audience for this project encompassed a broad age range and a wide variety of outdoor leisure pursuits, including families of Sunday strollers, energetic ramblers, and retired dog walkers.
 Clearly it would be crucial for the identity to communicate with each one of these diverse groups.

 This project could not be further from the world of corporations and commerce.
 In fact, in many ways, we felt that the application of a logo could be dangerous ground in itself — ‘How dare they brand the countryside?’

 The successful idea was born from our endeavour to visually combine ‘woodland’ and ‘walks’.
 A simple, almost obvious idea now that it is possible to consider the project in retrospect.
 Having reached an effective solution for the logo, we strived to bring it to life even more so in application.